syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 ### Update Task Values using Method

-Tasks' value can be dynamically updated by using the `UpdateRecordByID` method.
+Tasks' value can be dynamically updated by using the `UpdateRecordByIDAsync` method.
 You can call this method on any custom action.
 The following code example shows how to use this method to update a task.

->NOTE: Using the `UpdateRecordByID` method, you cannot update the task ID value.
+>NOTE: Using the `UpdateRecordByIDAsync` method, you cannot update the task ID value.

 ```csharp
 @using Syncfusion.Blazor.Gantt